_______ __ ________ __

 solution with the current reward system settings.

-- [Moving Avg.
-Window]: The size of the short-term moving average window for statistics.
+- Moving Avg.
+Window: The size of the short-term moving average window for

 The ratio of these two moving averages indicates the direction of progress.